Healthier Kung Pao Noodles with your choice of chicken, tofu or roasted cauliflower served over noodles. Vegan and GF Adaptable!

 is the source of the greatest wisdom.

-This flavorful recipe for Kung Pao Noodles can be made with chicken, shrimp, tofu or my very favorite….roasted cauliflower!
-A few years back, while visiting China, Brian and I took a couple wok cooking classes and got a feel for authentic Kung Pao which is the perfect balance between spicy, tangy, sweet and umami flavors.
+This flavorful recipe for Kung Pao Noodles can be made with chicken, shrimp, tofu or my very favorite, roasted cauliflower – a healthier option.
+A few years back, while visiting China, Brian and I took several wok cooking classes and got a feel for authentic Kung Pao which is the perfect balance between spicy, tangy, sweet and umami flavors.
 This is my own simplified version that I like to serve with noodles instead of traditional rice.
-Keep it vegetarian or add meat — it’s up to you.
+Keep it vegetarian or add meat — it’s totally up to you.
+Make sure to read recipe notes for all the options.
+Vegan and GF Adaptable!

 In traditional Kung Pao, the meat or tofu is typically seasoned with salt, sugar, pepper and cornstarch and then fried.
 A way to cut back on the fat and frying in this recipe to use roasted chicken (like rotisserie chicken) or my favorite, roasted cauliflower.
 Then simply make the flavorful sauce in the wok, adding in and tossing the ingredients to it.
 Some veggies cook very quickly in a wok, like thin asparagus, thinly sliced bell pepper, mushrooms, snap peas and green beans, and I gravitate towards using these because they only need a few minutes of heat, and you can get away with using only a little oil.
 But veggies like cauliflower or broccoli which take longer to cook, I either quickly steam or roast first.